-L’Express is a charming French bistro modeled after those in Paris.
-Opened in 1980, it is the original French bistro in Montreal, the inside is classic Parisian bistro with the checkered floors, close seating, paper tablecloths for an easy set up and, of course, the sharply dressed bartenders and waiters, all with perfect French accents.
+L’Express is a charming French bistro modeled after those fabulous Parisian bistros that Montrealers love.
+Opened in 1980, it is the original French bistro in Montreal, the inside is classic Parisian with its checkered floors, close seating, paper tablecloths for an easy set up and, of course, the sharply dressed bartenders and waiters, all with perfect French accents.
 Oh and by French… we don’t mean Quebecois, we mean proper Français.

 It was certainly a night of anomalies as Diva #1 arrived at the restaurant first … and she was early to boot!
 This never happens.
 Diva #2 is lucky if she isn’t waiting 15 minutes for Diva #1 to show up…she must have been hungry!
 It threw Diva #2 for a loop and she quickly sped walked in heels, which is no small feat, to get to the restaurant as Diva #1 was texting her about what wine they should order.
 Not only did she arrive early, she grew impatient, and usually everyone is waiting for HER.

 Sitting at a corner table, the restaurant was full and lively, exactly how you would expect a Parisian bistro.
 Our waiter greeted us and we asked his opinion to help choose a wine.
 A perfect way to start the night.
 The bread and butter were on the table but Diva #2 was slightly alarmed when she noticed the jar of gherkins was missing.
 But this was soon rectified when our waiter came back with our bottle.
 The Divas love their pickles!
 On many occasions Diva #1 had tasted the escargot de Bourgone, a special of the night that sometimes makes an appearance on L’ Express ‘ menu.
 Honestly this is the perfect comfort dish with the richest of sauces encompassing herbs, crispy bread crumbs and on top of the creamiest of potatoes.